srycyk/visitor/README.md

 - Ruby 2.3.3
 - Rails 5.0.2
 - Twitter Bootstrap 3.3.6
-- PostgreSQL - but it should work with others
+- PostgreSQL and SQLite - should also work with others